takanori-fujiwara/par-comm-data/LISENCE.md

-parallel-communication-data (c) by Takanori Fujiwara
+par-comm-data (c) by Takanori Fujiwara

-parallel-communication-data is licensed under a Creative Commons Attribution 4.0 International License.
+par-comm-data is licensed under a
+Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this